Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ![backend app registration2](../../assets/images/authflow2.png)

-- On the app Overview page, find the Application (client) ID value and record it for later.
+- On the app Overview page, find the Application (client) ID value and **record it for later**.

 ![backend app registration3](../../assets/images/authflow3.png)

 - Select **Expose an API** and **set** the Application ID URI with the default value.
 Record this value for later.
 ![backend app registration4a](../../assets/images/authflow4a.png)

-- Select the **Add a scope** button to display the Add a scope page.
+- Select the **Add a scope**.
 Then create a new scope that's supported by the API (for example, Calculator.Read).

 ![backend app registration4b](../../assets/images/authflow4b.png)

 - Select the **Add scope** button to create the scope.
-Repeat this step to add all scopes supported by your API.
-- When the scopes are created, **make a note of them** for use in a subsequent step.
+- Repeat this step to add all scopes supported by your API.
+When the scopes are created, **make a note of them** for use in a subsequent step (optional for this lab).

 ![backend app registration4c](../../assets/images/authflow4c.png)